Pylyp Orlyk's March on the Right-bank Ukraine: Onset of Troops

-On February 11 or 12, 1711, Pylyp Orlyk started the main part of the campaign, and the army left Tighina.
+On February 11 or 12, 1711, Pylyp Orlyk started the main part of the campaign, and the army left Bendery.
 The Tatar part of the army consisted of the Budjak and Bilhorod hordes (20,000-30,000 people), led by the Crimean khan's son, Sultan Galga (Kalga Sultan).
-The Poles (supporters of Stanislaw I Leszczynski) acted under the command of Kyiv voivode Józef Potocki and headman Galecki.
-Cossacks were under the command of Kost Hordienko.
+The Poles (supporters of Stanisław I Leszczyński) acted under the command of Kyiv voivode Józef Potocki and headman Galecki.
+Cossacks were under the command of Kost Hordiienko.
 Poles and Cossacks together had 6-7 thousand of people.
 There was also a small number of Swedes in the army (around 30 officers).
-Pylyp Orlyk was the commander-in-chief and Charles XII accompanied the army for some time before returning to Tighina.
+Pylyp Orlyk was the commander-in-chief and Charles XII accompanied the army for some time before returning to Bendery.

 On the Right Bank

 Near Rashkiv, the army moved to the territory of the Right Bank of Ukraine and quickly began to move forward.
 Józef Potocki insisted on advancing towards Lithuania.
 In the first half of February the army was located in a wide area between Nemyriv, Bratslav and Vinnytsia: Kalga Sultan settled in Vinnytsia; Cossacks and Poles were concentrated near Nemyriv.
-There was no resistance from the Moscow-Cossack forces: general Volkonsky and his subordinate general Vidman, who stood on the borders of Moldavia, were falling back without a fight, first guarding Kamyanets and later retreating through Berdychiv to Kyiv.
+There was no resistance from the Moscow-Cossack forces: general Volkonsky and his subordinate general Vidman, who stood on the borders of Moldavia, were falling back without a fight, first guarding Kamianets and later retreating through Berdychiv to Kyiv.
 In the second half of February, the alliance army was resting after the quick move.

 In this phase of the campaign the situation was very good for Orlyk.
 Society and almost all Right-bank regiments, with the exception of a few hundreds of the Bila Tserkva Regiment, joined his army.
 The Moscow authorities were very concerned about the course of events.

 The important prerequisite of the positive reaction from the people was not only dissatisfaction with the Moscow authorities and their colonels, but also the fact that a large and diverse army did not allow for bullying and looting.
 This was a great achievement of Pylyp Orlyk, who understood that the success of the whole campaign depended on it.

 At this stage of the campaign, supplies for the army were sufficient: people voluntarily supplied soldiers with fodder and provisions, the sultan also brought some supplies with him.